ogdenpm/c-ports/README.md

 Below is effectively a change log.
 Features have been added, changed or deleted over time, so please refer to the cports  documentation for the current usage.

+### 10-Dec-2024

+- Converted from script based version model to C executables.
+- Moved to use common property files for build
+- Removed showing libs in showVersion and added compiler version for MSVC and GCC builds
+- Updated documentation on versionTools and showVersion

+### 6-Dec-2024

+- Added ISISNAME option to ASM80 to force names to be truncated to 6 characters and disallow underbar.

 ### 14-Nov-2023

 - IXREF: Bug fix due to file not found error when no options are used.